We work to provide our students rich and deep experiences that will educate, promote change, and get their hands dirty. Come join us!

 This scholarship program is part of a $6.5 million federal appropriation that seeks to establish Saint Michael’s as a lighthouse for the institutional models needed to span the educational and workforce development continuum for coordinated, systemic action.

 Climate change is a complex systemic problem that requires coordinated collective and systemic action to solve (Stephens et al., 2008).
 Through the Patrick ’61 and Marcelle Leahy Institute for the Environment, Saint Michael’s has established a large scholarship program to fund students’ exploration into and contributions to the interdisciplinary fields of study AND practice that will provide them with the skills, knowledge, AND experiences that will contribute to the coordinated collective and systemic action needed to contend with and serve the complex challenges of our time.
+There will be $300,000 awarded for the Academic Year 2024-2025, with more monies available for Academic Year 2025-2026.

 The programs of the Institute connect our students with alumni and community-based experts in the field as a tool for career development and opportunity, provide a flexible pathway to post-secondary training and learning opportunities, and develop the connective tissue between institutions of higher education in Vermont to reimagine and develop a pool of engaged and experienced citizens to meet the needs of the workforce in the environmental industry here in Vermont and beyond.